k3v1nhu/ZileanApp/README.md

 # ZileanApp
- This is just a app to adress the problems of the fuck**g EPM
+ This is only a app to adress my problems with the fuck**g Microsoft EPM

- EPM is a software to put work hours made by day.
-My app address some problems and implement new cool features.
+ EPM is a software to put work hours made by day (and spend my time).
+My app address some problems in layout and implement new cool features.

- The project not was finalized yet, so keep calm =)
+ The project is not finalized yet, so keep calm =)